‘Applicant’ means any person who has submitted an application to participate in any of the SA MET Unit administered allocation processes.

 You must accept the position to which you have been allocated unless you obtain a written release from the LHN/hospital concerned.
 The circumstances under which a release may be contemplated would normally be exceptional and related to hardship.

 The SA MET Unit does not provide contracts of employment.
 If an allocation is made by the SA MET Unit this is done on behalf of the employing LHN/hospital and is not a binding contract.
 All employment contracts and conditions of employment are matters for agreement between you and the employing LHN/hospital.

-The SA MET Unit may provide your details to a national application and/or allocation working party (or equivalent) for the purpose of audits and/or research into the application and/or allocation processes, applicant preferences and acceptance of multiple offers.
+The SA MET Unit may provide your details to a national application and/or allocation working party (or equivalent) for the purpose of audits and/or research into the application and/or allocation processes, applicant preferences, applications to multiple jurisdictions and/or acceptance of multiple offers.
 This body may use this information to contact you regarding offers that you have accepted.
-If you are not allocated to a position in South Australia your details may be added to a state/territory or national database for possible allocation to unfilled positions or casual vacancies that may arise.
+If you are not allocated to a position in South Australia your details may be added to a state/territory or national late vacancy management database for managing allocations to unfilled positions or casual vacancies that may arise.
 By submitting an application for a position you consent to your details being provided for this purpose.